Beijing was the first stop in our 4 week trip through China. A city that we left 4 days later with very mixed feelings.

-The driver gesticulated wildly waving his arm towards the upper right of the windscreen shouting something like “Beijing, Beijing, Beijing” and handed the note back to Roger demanding another note.
+The driver gesticulated wildly waving his arm towards the upper right of the windscreen shouting something like “Beijing money, Beijing money, Beijing money” and handed the note back to Roger demanding another note.
 After taking this note the arm waving and “Beijing” babble was repeated as he tossed it back to Roger.
 He then asked me (sitting behind him) for a 100 Yuan note.
-I handed one to him and it again triggered a wild bout of gesticulating and shouting “Beijing, Beijing, Beijing”.
+I handed one to him and it again triggered a wild bout of gesticulating and shouting “Beijing money, Beijing money, Beijing money”.
 We were baffled and were rather concerned when he told us to get out of the taxi without paying.

 Fortunately, we had a map and we slowly made our way towards Tiananmen Square and home.

-Our first conclusions were that we’d got these notes from the ATM at Beijing airport.
+Our first conclusion was that we’d got these notes that morning from the ATM at Beijing airport when we arrived from Kuala Lumpur.
 Both Roger and I had withdrawn 1 000 Yuan from the same machine.
 Between us we had 1 000 Yuan of worthless paper.

 However, after speaking to some locals they were convinced that we’d been scammed by the taxi driver.

-While it was obvious that the taxi ride was bizarre it seemed impossible that the driver had managed to convert my 400 Yuan.
+While it was obvious that the taxi ride was bizarre it seemed impossible that the driver had managed to convert my 400 Yuan of fake notes.
 I was sitting in the back seat and all I’d passed him was one 100 Yuan note.

 Whatever happened we were scammed for 1 000 Yuan on our first day in Beijing.
-These issues seem to be so matter of fact that tendering fake notes just elicit a simple response as the note is returned “fake”.
+These issues seem to be so matter of fact that tendering fake notes just elicit a simple response "fake" or "no" as the note is handed back.

 While there are a number of WiFi zones some, like at Starbucks require authentication with a Chinese number!!

 We found that buying a SIM card in China was a mission.
 The China Mobile in Beijing airport only opens at 8am!
-Shops with “China Mobile” signs top up contracts but don’t sell SIM cards.
-Even going to the branches of China Mobile and China Unicom when we got to Pingyao was fruitless.The quality of WiFi is generally pretty poor.
+Shops with “China Mobile” signs, will top up contracts but don’t sell SIM cards.
+Even going to the branches of China Mobile and China Unicom when we got to Pingyao was fruitless.The quality of WiFi internet access is generally pretty poor.
 So getting your own setup is essential.
-Also to be able to get information at the various sightseeing sites.
+It also makes it easy to get information at the various sightseeing sites.